Bangkok is full of tourist traps disguised as day tours

 ✦ Temple & River of Kings: The ultimate Bangkok tour and one of the best temple tours in Bangkok!
 See the Grand Palace, The Reclining Buddha, and experience a long tail boat on the river with a super friendly Thai guide!

 ✦ Bangkok by Bike: Get off the beaten tourist path as you cycle through Bangkok’s back streets, visiting temples and passing smiling locals who are happily surprised to see you!

 ✦ Tuk Tuk Experience: The best way to sightsee throughout Bangkok without having to walk in the heat for hours at a time.

 Can’t decide which Bangkok day tour to take?

 To see the best of Bangkok in one day…

 It’s one of the top tours in Bangkok, especially for solo travelers.

-You get temples, boats, food, and local insight – all from a local English-speaking Thai guide.
+You get temples, boats, and an authentic peek into day-to-day Bangkok life – all from a local English-speaking Thai guide.

 This tour offers a calm break from the bustling city with a peaceful long tail boat ride through the Choa Phraya River canals, enjoy the beauty of the statues, murals, and Emerald Buddha at the Grand Palace, and marvel at the size of the Reclining Buddha at Wat Pho!